reiugit/FourWaysOfTimedHostedServices/README.md

 # Four ways of Timed HostedServices in .Net 8

-1. HostedService with TimeProvider  <--  good choice for Unit Tests
+1. HostedService timed with TimeProvider . . . best choice for Unit Tests
-2. HostedService with Timer
+2. HostedService timed with Timer
-3. Worker with Task.Delay
+3. Worker with timed with Task.Delay
-4. Worker with PeriodicTimer
+4. Worker with timed with PeriodicTimer

 ### 1. HostedService with TimeProvider
 This kind of Hosted Service enables Unit Testing without delays.<br>